Artist Subsidy Program

 Applications include:

-• Optional narrative box to share existing financial support if applying for fabrication in Public Art Shop.
+Optional narrative box to share existing financial support if applying for fabrication in the Public Art Shop

-• 5 past work samples and 5 relevant images, sketches, or mockups for the project (up to 10 files).
+Five relevant images, sketches, or mockups for the proposed project

 The Artist Subsidy Program is subject to change.
 Each year, we anticipate that the structure of the program will be modified and improved based on feedback from the participants to better meet their needs.
 As a result, artists can expect continual enhancements and adjustments aimed at enriching their artistic growth.